Limits and colimits of synthetic $\infty$-categories: Extension types, Segal types and covariant families

 The majority of the results we have cited are stated in terms of covariant families.
 However, for contravariant families we have similar results.
-The proofs for this new statements are completely analogous.
+The proofs for these statements are completely analogous.